Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Inventory AdjustmentWhere stock discrepancies are posted during cycle counts.No

 💡Only Internal locations hold countable stock.
-All other types are virtual and exist to make Odoo double entry inventory system work.
 Do not delete the Inventory Adjustment or Production locations.

 Step 5: Create and Structure Locations